Ebube-Ochemba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # C - Pointers, arrays and strings

-> This project was an introduction to
+> This project was an introduction to pointers, arrays and strings.

 ## Summary

-I learnt about...
+I learnt about pointers, arrays, strings and how to use them.

 ## Requirements